dionysio/SlepemapyAnalysis/README.md

 ### About
 SlepemapyAnalysis is a Python tool used for data analysis, map and graph visualisations.
 It uses data obtained from users learning geography through adaptive system available on [Slepemapy](http://www.slepemapy.cz).
 Each class has specific role:

-* Inputoutput is responsible for csv and yaml
+* Inputoutput is responsible for IO - saving and loading csv, yaml etc
 * Analysis is used for general calculations on DataFrames, most of the methods return pandas Series objects
-* Map is responsible for drawing choropleth maps in .svg format through kartograph.
-It has separate methods for drawing, legend, title, classification methods etc.
+* Map is responsible for drawing choropleth maps in .svg format through kartograph
 * Graph class is used for drawing graphs

 ------